 Santa Cruz & Jaibalito – Lago de Atitlan

 Casa del Mundo, is a luxury hotel and beautifully located on a cliff on the lake.
 Near the village of Jaibailito.
 Most of the rooms have amazing views.
 Isla Verde is also located on the lake with nicely decorated and affordable rooms.
 And the restaurant here is highly recommended!
 If you are looking for a more budget accommodation, La Iguana Perdida is a good option.
-My dream hotel, where I definitely want to spend the night one day, is Casa Prana.
-Everything about this place is just so beautiful!
-Of course there is a price tag involved as well.

 Santa Catarina Palopó en San Antonio Palopó

 Terrazas del Lago in San Antonio Palopó is a simple but affordable hotel.
 A number of rooms have good views.
 Casa Palopo is a luxurious and more expensive option.
 But the rooms, decorations and views are just breathtaking.

 I love staying in smaller scale hotels with beautiful interiors, a nice atmosphere and convenient location.
 In addition, I like to support the locals and love a sustainable approach around a hotel.
 I always spend a lot of time researching, before I book my stay.
 Curious about my favorite hotels to stay in Guatemala?
 This is my overview with the most beautiful hotels to stay in Guatemala, sorted by city and region.

 Travel around Lake Atitlan